open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/README.md

 $ kubectl delete crd opentelemetrycollectors.opentelemetry.io
 ```

-If the namespace is created by Helm instead of yourself, please skip this step.
-If you created the namespace and set
-`createNamespace` to `false`, you should remove it manually:
+If the namespace wasn't created by the Helm chart, you'll need to manually remove it as well:

 ```console
 $ kubectl delete ns opentelemetry-operator-system